As cannabis use becomes commonplace, more women continue to use it during pregnancy.

 They found that more than one-third of dispensaries endorsed marijuana as being safe during pregnancy.
 And 69 percent of them recommended cannabis to relieve nausea.

 The use of marijuana to relieve nausea is something Young-Wolff recently studied, too.
-Her team reported last month that the prevalence of prenatal marijuana use was significantly elevated among women with nausea and vomiting in pregnancy, and some women may use marijuana to self-medicate morning sickness.
+Her team that the prevalence of prenatal marijuana use was significantly elevated among women with nausea and vomiting in pregnancy, and some women may use marijuana to self-medicate morning sickness.